|Tuition & Financial Aid|

 Classes may be dropped for students who have not paid or who have insufficient financial aid to cover the minimum payment (50%) by 5 p.m. ten days before the semester is set to begin.

 Classes may be dropped without penalty by the end (5:00 pm eastern time) of the fourth day of classes following the start of a semester.
-To drop a class from your schedule, log on to MyFSU, click the Student tab, then the MyRegistrations quick link, and choose Add and Drop Classes.
+To drop a class from your schedule, log in to MyFSU, click the Student tab, then the MyRegistrations quick link, and choose Add and Drop Classes.
 Students who want to drop all classes must contact the Registrar's office to complete a total withdrawal.